Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Numerical experiments

 We consider a simple chaotic system with two degrees of freedom, the restricted three-body problem.
 It has one constant of motion.
 In an inertial frame it is,

 where $\omega$ is the binary angular velocity, $\vec{\omega}=\sqrt{G(m_1+m_2)/a^3}\hat{\vec{z}}$, and

-$a$ is the semi-major axis, $m_1$ and $m_2$ are the stellar and planetary mass, respectively, and $\v{x}_1$ and $\v{x}_2$ are their positions. $\v{x}$ and $\v{v}$ are the position and velocity of the test particle.
+$a$ is the semi-major axis {of the circular orbit}, $m_1$ and $m_2$ are {the masses}, and $\v{x}_1$ and $\v{x}_2$ are their positions. {$m_1$ is {the} star}. $\v{x}$ and $\v{v}$ are the position and velocity of the test particle.
 In units of au, day, and solar masses, the test particle has heliocentric position and velocity

 $m_1 = 1$ and $m_2$ is defined through $\mu = m_2/(m_1+m_2) = 0.01$. $a = 5.2$.
 Initially, all bodies are aligned with the $x$-axis, with the star on the left.
 The center of mass is at $0$.
-This problem was considered by \cite{Wisdom2017}, so a comparison is possible in integrator performance.
-We let $R$ be the $m_2$ Hill radius, $R = a (m_2 /(3 m_1))^{1/3}$, $h_1 = h_2 = 1.5$, and $h_3 = 4.0$, as in \cite{Wisdom2017}.
+This problem was {analyzed} by \cite{Wisdom2017}, so a comparison is possible in integrator performance.
+We let $R$ be the Hill radius, $R = a (m_2 /(3 m_1))^{1/3}$, $h_1 = h_2 = 1.5$, and $h_3 = 4.0$, as in \cite{Wisdom2017}.
 For all tests in this paper, we checked that when Kepler solvers were used to solve $A$, a close encounter condition, $K < 1$, was not detected after evolving the $A$ Hamiltonian.
 This justifies the choice of $h_3$.

-Using the $C^2$ $K$, $h = 8$ days, and running for a total time $t = 500$ yrs, we show the trajectory in the rotating frame in Fig. \ref{fig:traj}.
+Using {function \ref{it:c2}}, $h = 8$ days, and running for a total time $t = 500$ yrs, we show the trajectory in the rotating frame in Fig. \ref{fig:traj}.

 We have also indicated with green stars if a transition out of the region $0 < K < 1$ happened during the timestep yielding the coordinates.
 This means an integration over a discontinuity was performed.
 We also show with blue stars when a transition into $0 < K< 1$ happened. $54$ steps integrated over a discontinuity, out of a total of $22,830$ steps.
 Transitions should occur at separations of $r = 3.0 R$ and $r = 1.5R$, respectively, which we verified numerically.